-Southern macaroni and cheese is the ultimate comfort food everyone loves.
+Southern Macaroni and Cheese is the ultimate comfort food everyone loves.
 Rich and creamy, and perfect for a holiday side dish or Sunday dinner.

 We may earn a small commission for purchases made through links in this post.
 Read our disclosure policy here.